varsha7104/30daysjs/day4/theory.md

 a) Conditional execution: a block of one or more statements will be executed if a certain expression is true

-b) Repetitive execution: a block of one or more  statements will be repetitively executed as long as a certain expression is true.
+b) Repetitive execution: a block of one or more  statements will be repetitively executed as long as a cert ain expression is true.

 Conditions can be implementing using the following ways: they are